Non-onsite symmetry breaking: topological phase coexistence and criticality: Details on 1d non-onsite symmetry breaking

-Here we prove that the frustration-free Hamiltonian (Eq.\ref{eq:1d_hamiltonian}) $H = \sum_{i} (1 - X_i) (1 - Z_{i+1}X_{i+2} Z_{i+3}) + \sum_i (1 - Z_i X_{i+1} Z_{i+2}) (1 - X_{i+3})$ only has two ground states, i.e. $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}$.
+only has two ground states, i.e. $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}$.
 Our proof strategy is inspired by the proof technique presented in Ref.\cite{duality_Huang_2024}, which proves (i) the ground state degeneracy of O'Brien-Fendley Hamiltonian \cite{o2018lattice} with order-disorder coexistence in one space dimension and (ii) the ground state degeneracy of a frustration-free Hamiltonian with the coexistence between a product state and toric-code ground states in three space dimensions.

 First, our Hamiltonian respects the two $Z_2$ onsite global symmetries given by $U_{o}=\prod_{i \in odd} X_i, U_{e}=\prod_{i \in even} X_i$.
 This indicates $H$ and these two symmetry generators share the same eigenstates, so the ground states of $H$ can be divided into four subspaces labeled by the eigenvalues of $U_o, U_e$: $(1,1), (1,-1), (-1,1), (-1,-1) $.
 We will first focus on the sector $(U_o, U_e)= (1,1)$.
 Later we will see that the other three sectors contain no ground states.